anhphha/weather_app/README.md

 ## Main tasks and lessons learned by doing:

-1.Create flask server with outbound api calls to obtain weather information
+1. Create flask server with outbound api calls to obtain weather information

-2.Add frontend static content to display weather
+2. Add frontend static content to display weather

-3.Create Docker container
+3. Create Docker container

-4.Deploy app to Heroku
+4. Deploy app to Heroku

-5.Continuous deployments with GitHub actions
+5. Continuous deployments with GitHub actions

 ## Skills that have been practiced: